Fourteenth Ordinary General Assembly of the Synod of Bishops: Process

 Saying they have put together a "new methodology" which was personally approved by Pope Francis, Vatican officials announced a few days before the opening Mass that the 2015 assembly of the synod would be run differently than those in the past.
 The synod was structured into three mini-ynods, one a week, for the three-week duration.
 In week one, the bishops discussed challenges facing the family, in week two the topic was the vocation of the family, and the final week was devoted to the mission of the family today.

-Unlike at the 2014 session of the synod, a midterm report was not be produced.
+Unlike at the 2014 session of the synod, a midterm report was not produced.
 Instead, each week began with speeches of up to 3 minutes and ended with discussions in one of 13 small groups of about 30 people, including laity, organized by language.
 With the growing number of bishops in the world, and correspondingly the increased size of the 2015 assembly of the synod, the amount of time each was allowed to speak was reduced.
 Prior to 2005, each speaker could command the podium for eight minutes, and in 2008 it was reduced to five.

 The Synod did not have an interim report.
 The small groups, which include lay men and women, elected their own chairmen and moderators.
 At the end of the three weeks, the bishops would vote on a final document.

 The full text of each small group's report would be publicly released by the Vatican, but individual bishop's speeches would not be.
 Some bishops made their statements publicly available at their own initiative, and the comments of the married couples who spoke were released.
 Bishops used social media tools such as Facebook, Twitter, and blogs, to make points and explain happenings.
 Daily updates were provided to the media by participants, and a dedicated space was provided to allow the press to interview bishops.